Best place to find information and services that your council provides...

-If you are in receipt of council tax reduction, an award will be automatically applied to your council tax account in the coming weeks.
+If you are in receipt of council tax reduction, an award will be automatically applied to your council tax account.

-Local Housing Allowance (LHA) rates that are used to decide Universal Credit and housing benefit for private renters increase from 1 April 2020.
+Local Housing Allowance (LHA) rates that are used to decide Universal Credit and housing benefit for private renters increased from 1 April 2020.

 The LHA rate is set according to the number of bedrooms your household needs.